gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

     --if-not-exists
 ```

-`demo.purchases` and `demo.inventories` use the default 7-day time-based retention. `demo.products` uses log compaction with aggressive settings (`segment.ms=100`, `min.cleanable.dirty.ratio=0.001`) to compact quickly for demo purposes — see the [Retention and Log Compaction](#retention-and-log-compaction) section for details.
+`demo.purchases` and `demo.inventories` use the default 7-day time-based retention. `demo.products` uses log compaction with aggressive settings (`segment.ms=100`, `min.cleanable.dirty.ratio=0.001`) to compact quickly for demo purposes — see the [Retention and Log Compaction](#retention-and-log-compaction) section above for details.

 The simulator container must join the same Docker network as the Kafka cluster.
 List available networks with: